fkmatsuda/node-zulu11-pgis/README.md

 # node-zulu11-pgis
-A docker image based on the official node image with PostgreSQL, Zulu JDK 11 and maven
+A docker image based on the official node image with PostgreSQL, Postgis, Zulu JDK 11 and maven